The Second Sunday of Lent

 Just for a moment, imagine that you are in Jesus’ company, along with Peter James and John as they are climbing the mountain.
 You are about to have your own mountaintop experience.

 Perhaps you’ve lived in a valley all your life or are pretty much confined to the view that four walls bring you.

-In the valleys, your view is limited; you cannot see either the sunrise or the sunset.
+In the valleys, your view is limited; you can’t see either the sunrise or the sunset.
 On a mountain top, your horizon gets expanded.
 You can look far into the distance and see the sunrise if you look east, or the sunset if you look west.
 Life in a valley can be boring, dull, monotonous.
-Life as viewed from a mountain top can be exhilarating and engaging.
+Life as viewed from a mountaintop can be exhilarating and engaging.

-You may never have a mountain top experience like Peter, James and John have had.
-Even ONE mountain top experience ~ one “peak experience” as Abraham Maslow likes to call them can be life-changing.
+You may never have a mountaintop experience like Peter, James and John have had.
+Even one mountaintop experience–one “peak experience” as Abraham Maslow likes to call them can be life-changing.

 Any close encounter with God can be life-changing.
 I remember one I had in 1976.

 I was making a private retreat.
 My retreat director assigned me a scripture on which to meditate.
 I was to take a full hour to reflect on the account of Jesus’ temptation in the desert from the gospel of Mark.
 Nothing came the first time.
 Nor the second.
 The third one connected.
 One brief experience (it lasted only about 15 minutes) has changed my relationship with Jesus forever.